Solving today’s challenges requires ecological literacy—an understanding of the patterns and principles that underlie all living systems.

 |6:00 p.m.–7:30 p.m.||Dinner|

 |Week 1: The Seed of Permaculture, Personal Learning & Design Process|

 |Week 3: Regenerative Design Project - Design|

 |Week 4: Social & Economic Systems Design Projects|

 |Noon–1:00 p.m.||Check Out|

-To see the 2017 detailed schedule click here.
-The program structure will largely be the same in 2018, with some new faculty, field trips & content added.
-Specific Days off during the program are subject to change.
-Check back in the coming weeks for more information.
+To see the 2018 detailed schedule click here.
+The program structure and faculty will largely be the same in 2019, with a few changes still to be determined.
+Specific time off during the program is subject to change.
+Check back in coming weeks for the 2019 schedule with more information.

 Meet the Teachers

 Connor Stedman is an agroforester, ecological designer, and wilderness educator based in the Huds ...